Home » Octopus Tracker Tariff Prices

 If you are interested in energy prices and what the future holds this is a very informative document from the House of Commons Library.
 It is a research document (that isn’t too heavy) written in February 2023.

-You will need to keep a close eye on your daily rate on the Octopus Tracker tariff but at the moment it is cheaper than the Octopus Flexible tariff.
+You will need to keep a close eye on your daily rate on the Octopus Tracker tariff but at the moment it is slightly cheaper than the Octopus Flexible tariff.

 Do you need a smart meter to switch to the Octopus tracker tariff?